topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 <img width="443" height="328" alt="Organizations Diagram" src="https://github.com/user-attachments/assets/9af07970-724d-4467-ac12-25e7b0ce506e" />

+Due to the limitations of this setup, I moved my management account into the MainApp OU.
+However, this is not a recommended practice.
+The management account should remain within the root folder to ensure proper governance, security, and account management across the organization.

 #### Applying Service Control Policies (SCP)
 -	Applying Service Control policies at OU level